callbag/callbag/readme.md

 **Handshake**

 When a source is greeted and given a sink as payload, the sink MUST be greeted back with a callbag payload that is either the source itself or another callbag (known as the "talkback").
 In other words, greets are mutual.
-Reciprocal greeting is called "handshaking".
+Reciprocal greeting is called a *handshake*.

 **Termination**: `(type: 2, err?: any) => void`